yherve/smc-script/README.md

 --------

-smc-script allows to configure the forcepoint next-gen firewall using simple configuration files.
-Several format are supported
-- cnf: similar to terraform language (hcl)
+smc-script allows to configure the forcepoint next-gen firewall using simple configuration files 'cnf', similar to terraform language (hcl)
-- xml
-- yaml: future release
-- json: future release

 For more flexibility, These files can be preprocessed using the mako template language